Skip to main content

 As both the most prominent and the most glaciated peak in the contiguous United States, Mount Rainier offers superb climbing opportunities.
 Known as “Tahoma” to Native Americans, the mountain is set within the pristine wilderness environment of Mount Rainier National Park and is covered in 26 major glaciers.
 It is an exceptional training ground for aspiring mountaineers and a focal point of North American mountaineering.

-Northwest Alpine Guides’ 3-day expedition includes a full day of mountaineering skills instruction before the summit climb.
+Northwest Alpine Guides’ 4-day expedition includes a full day of mountaineering skills instruction before the summit climb.
 During our ascent, we start at Paradise Meadows on the south side of the mountain, then climb the Muir Snowfield to establish a high camp at Camp Muir (10,188 feet).
 We then ascend the classic Disappointment Cleaver Route and the upper Emmons Glacier to the summit on Columbia Crest at 14,411 feet.

 Climb Mt.
 Rainier and support The Himalayan Outreach Project

-Join our seventh annual Climb for Nepal fundraiser and support schoolchildren in Nepal while you summit Mount Rainier.
+Join our annual Climb for Nepal fundraiser and support schoolchildren in Nepal while you summit Mount Rainier.
 Proceeds from the expedition benefit The Himalayan Outreach Project (THOP), which supports childhood education in the foothills of Nepal.
 Learn more about our outreach projects.

 Climb School Curriculum